seattletimes/diaz-pitching/src/diaz/diaz.md

 “He’s thrown the ball great,” Servais said that day.
 “That’s obviously the logical choice.
 He’s ready for it.
 There’s no doubt.”

-That night Diaz was called on to protect a 5-4 lead in an environment that didn’t quite feel like a home game with Safeco being overrun by Red Sox fans.
+That night, Diaz was called on to protect a 5-4 lead in an environment that didn’t quite feel like a home game with Safeco being overrun by Red Sox fans.
 He struck out Jackie Bradley Jr., walked Travis Shaw and struck out Sandy Leon and Andrew Benintendi.

 From there, Diaz would finish with 18 saves with the Mariners.
 He wasn’t always perfect.
 He gave up walk-off homer to Rougned Odor in Texas on Aug.
 30 trying for a six-out save for the first time at the MLB level.
 He blew two more and walked the tight rope in others as fatigue set in.
-But it was in those moments that Dipoto know his decision was right all along.
+But it was in those moments that Dipoto know his decision was right.

 “My favorite times were watching how he handled the adversity later in the season when he tired, and he blew a couple,” Dipoto said.
 “It wasn’t as easy for him, and his reaction.
 I closed as a rookie, and I didn’t do it a third as well as Edwin does it.
 But you learn very quickly how to mature and how resilient you are.”

 Besides the 18 saves, Diaz posted ridiculous strikeout numbers.
-He punched out 88 batters in 512/3 innings for a 15.33 strikeout per nine innings.
+He punched out 88 batters in 51 2/3 innings for a rate of 15.33 strikeouts per nine innings.
 He struck two or more batters in 29 of his 49 appearances.

 “Edwin is the exception to many rules,” Dipoto said.
 “The guy who goes from AA starter to big league closer in a month.
 The guy who frankly came into camp last year, and wasn’t on anybody’s radar other than, this guy’s got an interesting arm.
 He is an exception to the rule of the young pitcher who comes to the big leagues and seems unaffected by the drama, the significance of the role he’s playing on a team.”